AnyAttack: Towards Large-scale Self-supervised Adversarial Attacks on Vision-language Models

-Here, we transfer the targeted adversarial images generated by the pre-trained decoder (referred to as AnyAttack-Pre) to three commercial VLMs, including Claude's Sonnet, Microsoft's Copilot, and Google's Gemini.
-We utilized the publicly available web interfaces of these models.
-Figure~\ref{fig:commercial} illustrates the example responses of the three commercial models, with more examples are provided in the Appendix.
-No prior conversation context or constraints were applied; the only prompt used was "Describe this image."
-The portions of the VLM responses highlighted in red correspond to the target images, showcasing the effectiveness of our attack.
+To further demonstrate the effectiveness of AnyAttack, we uploaded the adversarial images to the publicly available web interfaces of these commercial VLMs. \cref{fig:commercial} showcases representative examples, with additional instances provided in Appendix.
+The portions of the VLM responses highlighted in red correspond to the target images, clearly illustrating the impact of our attacks on these VLMs.